mosquito-boys/mosquito-monitoring/JPPREADME.md

 The user can upload a mosquito picture and will be asked to provide additional information such as their localization or the mosquito species if known.
 Those information will be written in a database, and a Machine Learning algorithm will determine where the mosquito is located in the picture and to which species it belongs to.

+Our app can recognize 3 mosquito species so far:
+- Aedes
+- Anopheles
+- Culex

 ## Project graph
 ![Project Graph](docs/graph_project.png)